pasqal-io/qadence/docs/tutorials/qml/ml_tools/data_and_config.md

 print(f"{data = }")
 ```

-## 2. Training Configration
+## 2. Training Configuration

 The [`TrainConfig`][qadence.ml_tools.config.TrainConfig] class provides a comprehensive configuration setup for training quantam machine learning models in Qadence.
-This configuration includes settings for batch size, logging, checkpointing, validation, and additional custom callbacks that control the training process's granularity and flexibility.
+This configuration includes settings for batch size, logging, check-pointing, validation, and additional custom callbacks that control the training process's granularity and flexibility.

 The [`TrainConfig`][qadence.ml_tools.config.TrainConfig] tells [`Trainer`][qadence.ml_tools.Trainer]  what batch_size should be used, how many epochs to train, in which intervals to print/log metrics and how often to store intermediate checkpoints.
 It is also possible to provide custom callback functions by instantiating a [`Callback`][qadence.ml_tools.callbacks.Callback]